-Set up voice control and Siri on an iPhone for Blind and visually impaired users
+Set up Voice Control, VoiceOver and Siri on an iPhone for blind and visually impaired users

 Who is this post for?

-The aim of this post is to explain to sighted people how to set up voice control on Apple iPhones for friends or family who are visually impaired or blind.
+The aim of this post is to explain to sighted people how to set up different forms of voice control and screen readers on Apple iPhones for friends or family who are visually impaired or blind.
 There are several options we describe here and lots of labels you have to get familiar with, so you will have to choose the one(s) that works best for the person using the phone or tablet.

 The three main tools for using your iPhone with voice are:

-• Siri – usually enabled by default, but doesn’t read what’s on screen
+• Siri usually enabled by default, responds to commands to go home or open apps, but doesn’t read what’s on screen

 • Voice Control – similar to Siri and can be used alongside it, but has more sophisticated commands for entering and editing text and scrolling.
-Recommended for more advanced users.
+Recommended for more advanced users and was originally developed for those who can see but with a mobility issue.

 Why am I writing this post?